Supply and demand zones can identify mega reversal trades, but like all technical concepts, the success rate of zones can be improved further.

-Well, that’s ’cause the smart money jumped into more trades.
+Well, because the smart money jumped into more trades.

 Those bounces from support?
-Those were their first couple of trades – like dipping their toes in the water, y’know?
+Those were their first couple of trades.
 And then, the demand zone plus the return happened because they entered their biggest trades.

-That’s precisely why the reversal kicked off once the price reached the zone.
+That’s why the reversal kicked off once the price reached the zone.

-Get the whole support and resistance levels confluence thing now?
+Get how support and resistance levels provide confluence now?

-That’s what those two or more unbroken touches are tellin’ us!
+That’s what those two or more unbroken touches are telling us!

 If a level hangs out with a zone, it boosts the odds of a reversal.

 Go ahead, take a look back at some S & R levels near S & D zones, and you’ll see this with your own eyes.